AdobeDocs/experience-manager-cloud-manager.en/help/using/code-quality-testing.md

 >[!NOTE]
 >
->Both author and publish instances are monitored during the period of the test.
-If any metric for one instance is not obtained, that metric is reported as unknown and the corresponding step will fail.
+>Both author and publish instances are monitored during the test.
+If any metric for one instance is not obtained, that metric is reported as unknown and the corresponding step fails.

 #### Authenticated Performance Testing {#authenticated-performance-testing}

-If necessary, AMS customers with authenticated sites can specify a username and password which Cloud Manager will use to access the website during sites performance testing.
+If necessary, AMS customers with authenticated sites can specify a username and password which Cloud Manager uses to access the website during sites performance testing.

 The username and password are specified as pipeline variables with the names `CM_PERF_TEST_BASIC_USERNAME` and `CM_PERF_TEST_BASIC_PASSWORD`.

-The username should be stored in a `string` variable and the password should be stored in a `secretString` variable.
-If both of these are specified, every request from the performance test crawler and the test virtual users will contain these credentials as HTTP Basic authentication.
+The username is stored in a `string` variable and the password is stored in a `secretString` variable.
+If both of these variables are specified, every request from the performance test crawler and the test virtual users contains these credentials as HTTP Basic authentication.

 To set these variables using the Cloud Manager CLI, run: